elycruz/walrs/README.md

 # wal-rs (work-in-progress)

-An experimental Web Application Library, for Rust - The project is in research and development so please do not use it for production.
+An experimental Web Application Library, for Rust - The project is in research and development stage so please do not use it for production.

 ## Currently in development: